-INSLM review into the prosecution and sentencing of children for Commonwealth terrorist offences
+The prosecution and sentencing of children for Commonwealth terrorist offences

-In relation to prosecution of children: Section 20C of the Crimes Act (Cth) means that a child charged with a Commonwealth terrorism offence may be tried, punished or otherwise dealt with as if the offence was an offence against a law of a State or Territory.
+- Prosecution of children: Section 20C of the Crimes Act (Cth) means that a child charged with a Commonwealth terrorism offence may be tried, punished or otherwise dealt with as if the offence was an offence against a law of a State or Territory.
 The requirements for the trial of children differ among the States and Territories.
 The review will consider whether Commonwealth legislation should ensure a consistent approach to such matters.

-In relation to sentencing: Section 19AG of the Crimes Act 1914 (Cth) establishes minimum non-parole periods for persons convicted of certain offences.
+- Sentencing: Section 19AG of the Crimes Act 1914 (Cth) establishes minimum non-parole periods for persons convicted of certain offences.
 For most terrorism offences, upon conviction, s 19AG (2) compels the court to fix a single non-parole period of at least three-quarters of the sentence for that offence.
 The review will consider whether s 19AG should be amended for children convicted of Commonwealth terrorism offences.

 For the purposes of the reference ‘children’ means people between 10 and 17 years of age.
 The reference does not include consideration of changing the age of criminal responsibility for children.

 The INSLM invites organisations and members of the public to make submissions on this matter for the INSLM’s consideration.
 Advertisements seeking submissions will appear in the national news publications in the coming week.
 Submissions are to be provided by 31 May 2018.
 Submissions received after this date may not be considered for this review, but are welcome throughout the year relating to other matters.

 Further guidance about making a submission, including accessibility and other content requirements, are available on this website.
 (Please refer to the Submissions information on this website https://www.inslm.gov.au/submissions).